São Paulo, the huge megalopolis that never stops, is the economic capital of Brazil but also has a rich cultural background.

 Home to the largest airport in the country, it is a virtually a mandatory destination for travelers on a long trip in Brazil.

-Going to discover the largest city in Latin America and its 12 million inhabitants, presents the opportunity to get to know new aspects of Brazil.
+This popular Brazil vacation package allows you to discover the largest city in Latin America and its 12 million inhabitants, presents the opportunity to get to know new aspects of Brazil.
 With its buildings as far as the eye can see, helicopters roaring in the sky and its financial center, São Paulo is the dominant economic power of the South American continent.
 It reveals a decidedly urban way of life, echoing the great European cities that many of the ancestors of its inhabitants come from.

 In this buzzing metropolis, travelers enjoy an important cultural liveliness.
 Many museums such as the famous MASP (São Paulo Museum of Art) are worth visiting.
 A stay in São Paulo is also an opportunity to enjoy a rich architectural heritage and witness the prosperity of the city.
 It has been growing and developing since its founding in 1554 by Jesuit pioneers of the Portuguese-speaking colonization.